MrPotatoXx/flipper-zero-js-scripts/README.md

 ## Structure 📂

-- **_TEMPLATE.js**: A template script provided by [@JetBlk](https://github.com/jetblk) This serves as a foundation for creating new scripts tailored for the Flipper Zero.
+- **_TEMPLATE.js**: A template script provided by [@JetBlk](https://github.com/jetblk).
+This serves as a foundation for creating new scripts tailored for the Flipper Zero.
 - **untested scripts**: This folder contains scripts that are still in the testing phase and may not yet be fully reliable.
 - **valid scripts**: This folder contains scripts that have been tested and verified to work as intended on the Flipper Zero.
+- **resources**: This folder contains frequently used resources, such as libraries, utilities, or references, to aid in script development and usage.

 ## Credits ✨